 Registration in the Netherlands

-All residents in the Netherlands who are planning to stay more than four months in one year must register their details in the Basisregistratie Personen – BRP (Municipal Personal Records Database) with the municipality in which they intend to live.
+All residents in the Netherlands who are planning to stay more than 4 months in 1 year must register with the munipality where they intend to live.
+Their details are recorded in the Basisregistratie Personen – BRP (Personal Records Database).
 This appointment needs to be in person, with all family members present.

-All residents new to the Netherlands are required by Dutch law to register their presence.
-In order to register you must first have a Dutch address.
-Officially you should register within five days of arriving.
-In practice this is often impossible, but you should make an appointment to register as soon as possible.
+All residents new to the Netherlands are required by law to register their presence.
+In order to register you must first have an address in the Netherlands.
+Officially you should register within 5 days of arriving.
+In practice this is often difficult, but you should make an appointment to register as soon as possible.

-If staying in the Netherlands for less than four months there is a special procedure for registration: registratie niet ingezetenen – RNI (registration as a non-inhabitant).
+If staying in the Netherlands for less than 4 months there is a special procedure for registration: Registratie Niet Ingezetenen – RNI (registration as a non-inhabitant).

-The formal procedures, one-stop-shop, consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in South Limburg.
-Furthermore, with the Fast Track process, the Burgerservicenummer – BSN (resident service number), which is the first and most crucial element for a solid landing in the Netherlands, is issued within three days of application, instead of the legally stipulated four week waiting period.
+The formal procedures consist of collecting residence permits, registering with the municipality and receiving a personal consultation about living and working in Zuid-Limburg.
+Furthermore, with the Fast Track process, the Burgerservicenummer – BSN (citizen service number), which is the first and most crucial element for a solid landing in the Netherlands, is issued within 3 days of application, instead of the legally stipulated 4 week waiting period.

 Employees of companies that are IND erkend referent (IND recognised sponsor) can make use of these services via applications made by their employer.
 These employers can schedule an appointment for this service by contacting us.

-Other foreign nationals who wish to work, live or study in the South Limburg region can also utilise the IND service point in Maastricht for the collection of residence documents, to supply biometric information or to receive their residence endorsement stickers or return visas.
+Other foreign citizens who wish to work, live or study in Zuid-Limburg can also utilise the IND service desk in Maastricht for the collection of residence documents, to supply biometric information or to receive their residence endorsement stickers or return visas.